Helpline 1800 18 7263

 Work out a plan for coping day-by-day and for when a crisis occurs.
 Involve the person with the illness and the treating health professionals in the process.
 See How to help in a crisis.

-Discuss strategies for when symptoms begin to recur or when the person talks about committing suicide, for example.
+Discuss strategies for when symptoms begin to recur or when the person talks about suicide, for example.
 Suicidal thoughts should always be taken seriously and discussed with the treating professionals.
-Mental illness often creates a feeling of powerlessness - developing a plan helps everyone regain a sense of control over the situation.
-Families, Friends and Carers can help with this process.
+If possible it helps to collaborate on a plan for how to support a person with their distress and suicidal thoughts.
+Our factsheet and guide for Families, Friends and Carers can help with this process.

-When someone becomes Depressed or Anxious, it’s not surprising that this has an effect on family and friends, and they need support too.
+When someone becomes Depressed or Anxious, this may affect family and friends.

 When someone develops a mental health problem, family members or friends may have to take on added responsibilities.
 There may be confusion and tensions as everyone tries to cope with the demands of the illness, the anxiety of treatment and disruption to everyday life.